Mabi19/spaceshot/README.md

     - ext-image-capture-source-v1 is ideal, but support is limited
     - May be implemented using hyprland-toplevel-export-v1 first
 - Sending notifications

+### Controls
+- Click and drag to select a region
+- Press Esc or click in place to cancel
+- Hold Alt or Space to move the selection instead of resizing it

 ## Building
 You will need a C23-capable compiler and [Meson](https://mesonbuild.com).